FOSSEE/st-scripts/testing-debugging/script.rst

      1.Four Space Indentation
      2.Limit to 79 characters a line, but readability should come first.
      3.Functions and methods should be separated with two blank lines.
-       Class definitions with three blank lines.
      4.No inline comments, comments should be above the line they comment.
      5.Use Docstring to explain units of code performing specific task like functions.
      6.We should always have whitespace around operators and after punctuation.

 %% %% Pause and do the following exercise
-%% %% Give meaningful names to the variables in the gcd code .
+%% %% Give meaningful names to the variables in following code
+	c=a/b

 This will help enormously towards making our program more readable.